mesg-foundation/docs/guide/quick-start-guide.md

 ## 6. Listen for events

-Let's listen for [events `every_10_seconds` of the `emit-event-interval` service](https://marketplace.mesg.com/services/emit-event-interval#api).
+Let's listen for events `every_10_seconds` of the service [`emit-event-interval`](https://marketplace.mesg.com/services/emit-event-interval#api).
 This service emit multiple events on a regular interval.
 We will make the application to listen only to the events that are emitted every 10 seconds:

 ```javascript
 // Listen events